cabooster/DeepCAD-RT/Tutorial.md

 **Example testing**

-To test the denoising performance with pre-trained models, you can use our demo data and correspoding models or edit parameters to test your own model in the demo file `demo_test_pipeline.py` .
+To test the denoising performance with pre-trained models, you can run the demo script `demo_test_pipeline.py` .
+A demo dataset and its denoising model will be automatically downloaded to `DeepCAD_RT_pytorch/datasets` and `DeepCAD_RT_pytorch/pth`, respectively.
+You can change the dataset and the model by changing the parameters `datasets_path` and `denoise_model`.

 ```
 python demo_test_pipeline.py